EDM115/unrar-alpine/README.md

 ## License
 Code written in this repo by myself is licenced under the MIT License.
-The original `unrar` code and its resulting binaries are freeware and property of RARLAB/WinRAR GmbH., please read the files in the [`unrar/`](./unrar/) folder for more info
+The original `unrar` code and its resulting binaries are freeware and property of RARLAB/WinRAR GmbH., please read the files in the [`unrar/`](./unrar/) folder for more info.
+Thanks to https://github.com/aawc/unrar for the idea of a repo releasing binaries.